upyesp/upyesp.org/content/posts/winwdows-ssh-passkey/index.md

 series: [Windows SSH]
 ---

-Passkeys provide secure, passwordless authentication for websites and apps.
-Here's how to use them with SSH.
+Here's how to use Passkeys to authenticate SSH connections.

 <!--more-->

-[Passkeys](https://fidoalliance.org/passkeys/) enable user authentication using methods such as fingerprint, face ID or PIN entry.
-They providing a method to log in to online accounts (including Microsoft, Google, Apple and Amazon).
-Passkeys can also be used by applications that require user authentication, including SSH.
+[Passkeys](https://fidoalliance.org/passkeys/) provide secure user authentication, using asynchronous key exchange.
+When combined with device-hosted services like `Windows Hello`, users can confirm their identity using face ID, fingerprint or PIN.
+Created by the [FIDO Alliance](https://fidoalliance.org/), they say:

+> Based on FIDO standards, passkeys are a replacement for passwords that provide faster, easier, and more secure sign-ins to websites and apps across a user’s devices.
+Unlike passwords, passkeys are always strong and phishing-resistant.​

+Passkeys can be used to log in to apps on the web, also apps installed locally on a device, including SSH.

 SSH is a core element of the [OpenSSH](https://www.openssh.com/) project.
 Several Unix-like operating systems are supported.
 Microsoft Windows is also fully supported.
+Newer versions of OpenSSH support FIDO based authentication, such as Passkeys.

 > TL;DR
 > 1. Open a PowerShell terminal.